Emergent Communication in Continuous Worlds: Self-Organisation of Conceptually Grounded Vocabularies at Scale: Abstract

 \section{Abstract}

-This paper introduces a methodology through which a population of autonomous agents can establish a linguistic convention that enables them to refer to arbitrary entities that they observe in their environment.
+This paper introduces a general methodology through which a population of autonomous agents can converge on a linguistic convention that enables them to refer to arbitrary entities in their environment.
 The linguistic convention emerges in a decentralised manner through local communicative interactions between pairs of agents drawn from the population.
-The convention consists of symbolic labels (word forms) associated to concept representations (word meanings) that are grounded in a continuous feature space.
-The concept representations of each agent are individually constructed yet compatible on a communicative level.
-Through a range of experiments, we show (i) that the methodology enables a population to converge on a communicatively effective, coherent and human-interpretable linguistic convention, (ii) that it is naturally robust against sensor defects in individual agents, (iii) that it can effectively deal with noisy observations, uncalibrated sensors and heteromorphic populations, (iv) that the method is adequate for continual learning, and (v) that the convention self-adapts to changes in the environment and communicative needs of the agents.
+The emergent convention consists of associations between symbolic labels (word forms) and subsymbolic concept representations (word meanings) that are grounded in a continuous feature space.
+We confirm the generality and scalability of the method through its evaluation on a wide and diverse selection of 37 publicly available datasets.
+Through a range of experiments, we demonstrate the robustness of the method against perceptual variation, including in heteromorphic populations, as well as the ability of the emergent conventions to self-adapt to changes in the environment.